Izumozaki: Climate

 Izumozaki has a humid climate (Köppen Cfa) characterized by warm, wet summers and cold winters with heavy snowfall.
 The average annual temperature in Izumozaki is 12.6 °C. The average annual rainfall is 2261 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.7 °C, and lowest in January, at around 0.7 °C.

 Demographics

 Per Japanese census data, the population of Izumozaki has declined steadily over the past 50 years.

 History

 The area of present-day Izumozaki was part of ancient Echigo Province.
-During the Edo period, it was tenryō territory controlled directly by the Tokygawa shogunate, and the location of the Izumozaki daikansho.
+During the Edo period, it was tenryō territory controlled directly by the Tokugawa shogunate, and the location of the Izumozaki daikansho.
 The great Zen poet and calligrapher Ryōkan was born in Izumozaki in 1758.
-After the start of the Meiji period, the area was organised into Santō District, Niigata, and the town of Izumozaki was established on April 1, 1886 with the creation of the modern municipalities system.
+After the start of the Meiji period, the area was organised into Santō District, Niigata, and the town of Izumozaki was established on April 1, 1886, with the creation of the modern municipalities system.
 Om April 1, 1904, Izumozaki annexed the neighbouring town of Amaze.
 Izumozaki merged with the neighbouring village of Nishikoshi on June 20, 1957.